-(Registration, Evaluation, Authorisation and Restriction of Chemicals) We are a leading supplier of REACH compliance services, assisting chemical manufacturers, importers and downstream users with their REACH regulatory responsibilities.
+(Registration, Evaluation, Authorisation and Restriction of Chemicals) We are a leading supplier of REACH compliance services, assisting chemical manufacturers, importers and downstream users comply with their REACH Regulation responsibilities.
 Our internationally renowned team of experienced scientific and regulatory experts provide a complete and extensive range of services, supporting you in all stages of your REACH registrations and beyond.
 Indeed, bibra scientists contributed to the scientific and regulatory content of the official ECHA guidance documents.

 A proven track record for REACH compliance